Cyriaque Lamar

 Whoever owned these bones, they were a single species, and their skeletons were tiny.

-Tiny, toothy skulls smiled from the gore.
+Tiny, toothy skulls smiled from the gristle.
 Black blobs of vitreous humor wept from their sockets, and the sunshine reflected off incisors.

 These happy bones knew something Tippi didn’t.